 What is Hibernate Mode?

 This mode of your computer system is quite similar to the sleep mode.
-In the hibernate mode, your computer shuts off completely, but when you power on it, then all your previous functions will automatically activate.
-It is similar to the hibernating bear who is in deep sleep and requires more time to wake up from the nap.
+In hibernate mode, your computer shuts off completely, but when you power on it, then all your previous functions will automatically activate.
+It is similar to the hibernating bear who is in deep sleep and requires more time to wake up from a nap.

 When you activate the hibernate mode on your computer, then it will immediately save all your open documents and tasks on the hard drive and then completely shuts off.
 Now, your PC won’t be consuming any energy except for the power leakage from PSU.

-As compared to the sleep mode, the computer in hibernates mode actives slowly and retrieve files at a slow pace.
+As compared to the sleep mode, the computer in hibernates mode actives slowly and retrieves files at a slow pace.
 But, if you have installed SSD card, then you won’t even notice the difference between sleep and hibernate mode.
 This mode is useful if you have to leave your computer for a longer period like 2-3 hours.